POLL-A majority of Democrats look to Biden, not Sanders, during a crisis

 By Chris Kahn

-The findings could point to another strong showing for the former vice president and Democratic front-runner as the rapid spread of the coronavirus led election authorities in a handful of other states to postpone nominating contests to find a challenger to Republican President Donald Trump in the Nov.
+Biden won in Florida and Illinois, with Arizona yet to be called in nominating contests to find a challenger to Republican President Donald Trump in the Nov.
 3 election.

-Ohio, which was scheduled to vote on Tuesday, and several other states pushed back their primaries because of the rapid spread of the virus, which has infected more than 5,890 people in the United States and killed at least 97.
+Ohio, which was scheduled to vote on Tuesday, and several other states pushed back their primaries because of the rapidly spreading coronavirus, which has infected more than 6,400 people in the United States and killed at least 108.

 Americans are much more worried about the virus than they were just two weeks ago, according to a separate Reuters/Ipsos poll, as schools and businesses closed across the country in an effort to slow down infections.

-Edison, which conducted telephone interviews before the primaries of early voters and others who planned to vote, also found that nine of the Democratic primary voters in Illinois said they were "very concerned" or "somewhat concerned" about the effects of the coronavirus outbreak.
+Yet Edison estimated that 1.85 million people voted in Florida's Democratic primary, which would be higher than the number who participated in the state's 2016 or 2008 Democratic primary.

-Here are other highlights from Edison's telephone polls in Illinois, Florida and Arizona.
-The proportions may change as more polling is conducted and votes are tallied.
+Here are other highlights from Edison's telephone polls in Florida, Illinois and Arizona, which were conducted before the primaries with early voters and others who planned to vote.
+The proportions may change as more votes are tallied.

 ** Seven of 10 Democratic primary voters in Florida said they trusted Biden more than Sanders to handle a major crisis.
 Six out of 10 in both Arizona and Illinois answered the same way.